MESAHub/mesa/docs/source/using_mesa/extending_mesa.rst

      !
 MESA also provides a number of arrays that are useful for implementing ! algorithms which require a state. if you use these variables ! restarts and retries will work without doing anything special.
-     ! they are named xtra, ixtra, lextra.
+     ! they are named xtra, ixtra, lxtra.
      ! they are automatically versioned, that is if you set s% xtra(1), then ! s% xtra_old(1) will contains the value of s% xtra(1) from the previous step.